-The allocators used to allocate costs to consumer groups are summarised in Table 4.
+The allocators used to allocate costs to consumer groups are summarised in Table 4 and the value of each allocator is shown in Table 5.

 Table 4.
 Allocators used in the COSM model

 Cost category Allocator

 Asset Flow rate x number of consumers

 Number of consumers

 Non-Asset or

 annual consumption